matthiasprobst/h5RDMtoolbox/docs/_sources/h5wrapper/index.rst.txt

    familiar to the `h5py` package will find all featues but will be enforced to provide e.g. certain attributes to fulfill the requirements of a certain meta convention.

+The package `h5wrapper` adds additional functionalities to the core HDF5-interface, which is implemented in the package `h5py` (https://docs.h5py.org/en/stable/).
+This is done by providing so-calle wrapper classes.
+They
+ - facilitate and streamline the work with HDF5 files and
+ - integrate meta-conventions and file-layout specifications.

+Besides high-level methods that enhances the usability, naming `conventions`, the usage of `units` and the defintion of so-called `layouts` are a core feature.
+They are motivated by the FAIR principles of sustainable data management.

+This notebook will guide through the high-level methods and the mentioned concepts.

 The package `h5wrapper` provides classes that ar inherited from the interface classes of `h5py`.
 They are wrapper-classes as they streamline the work with HDF5 files and provide additional functionality to them.